KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ## Overview

-Gaussian splats are currently stored in mostly unstructured files such as PLY.
-This aims to bring that format into glTF in a simple and straightfoward way.
+### Motivation

+This extension aims to bring structure and conformity to the Gaussian Splat space while utilizing glTF to its fullest extent.
+PLY files have become the ubiqitous format for Gaussian Splats due to their sheer simplicity.
+However, this simplicity leads to loose conformity with a ephemeral standard emerging through habits and tradition.
+Gaussian Splats are essentially a superset of a tradition point cloud, so we approached the extension with this mindset.
 The position, rotation, scale, and diffuse color are stored as standard attributes on a point primitive.
 If the point primitive contains the extension the renderer can know to render the point primitive as Gaussian Splats instead of a points.

 This approach allows for an easy fallback in the event the glTF is loaded within a renderer that doesn't support Gaussian Splats.
 In this scenario, the glTF file will render as a sparse point cloud to the user.
+It also allows for easy integration with existing compression like meshopt.

 ### Splat Data Mapping